This used to be a very common application but I haven’t seen it much lately. Do you know what the potential issue is?

 Advisory 404.2.4.3 Recessed Doors and Gates.
 A door can be recessed due to wall thickness or because of the placement of casework and other fixed elements adjacent to the doorway.
 This provision must be applied wherever doors are recessed.

 404.2.3.5 Recessed Doors.
-Where any obstruction within 18 inches (455 mm) of the latch side of a doorway projects more than 8 inches (205 mm) beyond the face of the door, measured perpendicular to the face of the door, maneuvering clearances for a forward approach shall be provided.
+Where any obstruction within 18 inches (455 mm) of the latch side of a doorway projects more than 8 inches (205 mm) beyond the face of the door or gate, measured perpendicular to the face of the door or gate, maneuvering clearances for a forward approach shall be provided.

 Here is a graphic from the 2010 ADA guidelines, which shows the maneuvering clearance requirements for a recessed door.
 You can find more information about maneuvering clearances by downloading (free!) the 2010 ADA Standards for Accessible Design.